encgoo/IntroductionToAlgorithms/README.md

 book [Introduction to Algorithm](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844).
 Review of this book used in Master program back in BU.

-Most of the programs are done in python.
+Most of the programs are done in python and C++.

+## Parallel computing
+Some algorithm can be done in parallel.
+A good example is [merge sort](./ParallelComputing/MergeSort.py).